sunqiangzai/AnnotationLiftOver/README.md

 The gene sequence and gene structure variation between different accessions/line are very important for natural variation research.
 In general the genomic variants between different lines/accession and reference genome is accessible.
 And the gene structure (always in GFF/GTF format) of reference is well established.
-While the gene structure of variant accessions/lines is also very interesting.
+While the gene structure of variant accessions/lines is also very interesting.\
 This pipeline tries to lift the reference gene structure to variant accessions/lines.
 The [alternative alignment problem](https://www.ncbi.nlm.nih.gov/pubmed/25701572) could lead to false positive splice sites disturb of ORF-shift predication.
-Here we solved this problem by a dynamic programming algorithm.
+Here we solved this problem by a dynamic programming algorithm.\
+And I believe this pipeline could help to quantify the gene expression across different accession/line.
 ## install
 go to the source folder:\
 `make`\